sasschaefer/Building-GPT-from-Scratch/README.md

 - **Perplexities** were reported across ML, Laplace, interpolation, and backoff.
 - Note: stupid backoff is not normalized, so its PPL values are *relative*, not absolute.

-_Add plot of PPL trends across n and k here_

 #### Extrinsic Evaluation (Text Generation)
 We extended the models to **generate continuations** from prompts: